gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 ## Outcomes

-I was surprised to find (though maybe I shouldn't have been) that it takes many ratings per item to get a high-confidence estimate of item quality.
-Rather than placing a Gaussian prior over the item quality distribution, computing the mean and variance per item would give a more accurate estimate of item quality.
+I was surprised to find (though maybe I shouldn't have been) that it takes a fair number of ratings per item to get a high-confidence estimate of quality.
+Rather than placing a Gaussian prior over the item quality distribution, I might try computing the mean and variance per item directly to get a more accurate estimate of quality.

-As a follow-up I'd like to return to this idea and build more rigor into down-ranking users with lower reliability, either using Gaussian belief propagation or by factoring the user reliabilities from the TrueScore model into item quality estimates.
+As a follow-up I'd like to return to this idea and build more rigor into down-ranking users with lower reliability, either using Gaussian belief propagation<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup> (a technique I came across in my research) or by factoring the user reliabilities from the TrueScore model into final item quality estimates without propagation.

-If you're interested in trying TrueScore with your own data, check out the GitHub repo and start up the TrueScore API.
+If you're interested in trying TrueScore with your own data, check out the GitHub repo and spin up the TrueScore API.
 It supports loading item ratings from a local SQLite file or database connection.
 Once you've trained the model on your data, you can query for item quality and user reliability estimates.

 <github-button user="gregorybchris" repo="truescore"></github-button>